-8.5.39.5.3 Performance and compliance monitoring
+9.6.3 Performance and compliance monitoring

-8.5.3.19.5.3.1 Pest density performance monitoring
+9.6.3.1 Pest density performance monitoring

-Pest density performance monitoring will be undertaken in the PMA annually for 5 years following the commencement of the pest management programme.
-Annual monitoring in the first 5 years will include 3 sample points - the first immediately prior to the commencement of the bird/bat breeding season and two more through the summer period.
+Pest density performance monitoring will align with recognised best practice and be undertaken throughout the PMA at minimum of three times per year following the commencement of the pest management programme.
+The first monitoring session will occur immediately prior to the commencement of the bird/bat breeding season and the remaining two will occur at intervals through the summer period.